asdf-format/asdf/CONTRIBUTING.rst

 We welcome feedback and contributions of all kinds.
 Contributions of code, documentation, or general feedback are all appreciated.
-This package follows the asdf-format [Code of Conduct and strives to provide a welcoming community to all of our users and contributors.
+This package follows the ASDF-format :ref:`Code Of Conduct <code-of-conduct>` and strives to provide a welcoming community to all of our users and contributors.

 New to GitHub or open source projects?
 If you are unsure about where to start or